 Most of the Air Show takes place over the bay - around Fort Mason.
 You can find a place to watch on either side - just knowing that the main action is around this area.

 Here are a few places to watch the Air Show with some additional notes to think about for each option:

 Another great way to enjoy some of the Fleet Week San Francisco shows is from the water.
 There are several cruises to choose from both Saturday and Sunday.
-These tickets usually go on sale a month or so before the event.

 The tours are all free, which means the lines get really, really long.
 I recommend picking one ship a day to tour and head over as early as you can each morning.
 This will put you near the front of the line and you won't have to wait for hours for your tour.

 Here are a few other things to check out during the 2014 Fleet Week celebrations.